Vashistht/vashistht.github.io/_posts/2024-05-15-reshaping-bonsai.md

 ## Introduction

 This project, completed for the Advanced Natural Language Processing course, focused on improving the Bonsai <d-cite key="dery2024everybodyprunenowstructured"></d-cite> pruning method for Large Language Models (LLMs) with a specific emphasis on mathematical reasoning capabilities.
-Our team, consisting of Vashisth Tiwari, Amanda Li, and Emily Guo, explored the intricacies of LLM pruning and its impact on reasoning tasks.

 <!-- <iframe src="/assets/pdf/ReshapingBonsai.pdf" width="100%" height="600px">